AshirwadPradhan/infragit/README.md

 1. Make sure you are connected to internet
 2. This repo uses `make` to automate build.
 Make sure to install it.
 [For Debian(Ubuntu), apt-get install make]
 3. Clone this repo or download it.
-   * To clone this repo: `git clone https://github.com/AshirwadPradhan/infragit`
+   * To clone this repo: `git clone https://github.com/AshirwadPradhan/intragit`
-   * To download the zip: [Download](https://github.com/AshirwadPradhan/infragit/archive/master.zip)
+   * To download the zip: [Download](https://github.com/AshirwadPradhan/intragit/archive/master.zip)
-        * Extract the downloaded zip to `infragit`
+        * Extract the downloaded zip to `intragit`
-4. Navigate to the directory `cd infragit`
+4. Navigate to the directory `cd intragit`
 5. Activate `virtualenv`
      * Install virtualenv using `pip3 install virtualenv`. (replace pip3 with pip if using windows)
      * Make a virtual env. `virtualenv env`